fastruby/RFCs/README.md

 # RFCs
-Requests for Comments for regarding tools and processes
+Requests for Comments regarding tools and processes